RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Math/SetBit.md

 - `value`
 The variable to update.
 - `bitPos`
-The position of the bit to set, indices 0-7 are valid.
+The position of the bit to set.
+Indices 0-7 are valid.
 - `bit`
 Updated boolean value.

 ## Return Value
-None.
+Updates `value` with the applied bit.

 ## Syntax
 ```
 SetBit(var value, int bitPos, bool bit)
 ```

-## Examples
+## Example
 ```
 SetBit(object.value7, 3, 1)
 ```